 It is not a particularly healthy one; people diagnosed with BPD have significantly higher morbidity and mortality than average (4, 5), with a high risk of suicide.

 Could dietary factors also be involved?
 Well, I obsess with nutritional issues, and I’m predisposed to think that nutrition affects everything, so yes.
 Probably.

 A previous post (6) looked at some of the data linking maternal inflammatory stress during pregnancy with incorrect wiring of the developing fetal brain and a subsequent risk of spectrum disorders in the child.
 While the evidence for that general case is extensive, it is clearly not the whole story.
 Nonetheless, it underlines the importance of maternal nutrition and is, implicitly, a criticism of the modern, ultra-processed diet which has made chronic inflammation almost universal.
-It also supports the prophylactic use of fish oil (and particularly Balance oil) during pregnancy.
+It also supports the prophylactic use of fish oil and amphiphilic polyphenols during pregnancy.

 That is not the omega of the story.

 Trials are starting to show that fish oils may be helpful for BPD too.